strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 DigitalOcean managed databases are a production-scale database solution for a deployed Strapi application.
 Switching from a development database to a managed database requires modifying the Strapi application and modifying the settings on DigitalOcean.

-- removing the database environment variables,
+- removing the development database and database environment variables,
 - installing the `pg-connection-string` dependency,
 - changing the production `database` file,
 - creating and attaching the database in the DigitalOcean platform.